wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-device-controller.md

 ## Reset the device to factory default settings

-This procedure contains the detailed steps required to reset your Microsoft Azure StorSimple device to factory default settings using the Windows PowerShell for StorSimple.
+This procedure contains the detailed steps required to reset your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device to factory default settings using the Windows PowerShell for StorSimple.

-Perform the following steps to reset your Microsoft Azure StorSimple device to factory default settings:
+Perform the following steps to reset your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device to factory default settings:

 ### To reset the device to default settings in Windows PowerShell for StorSimple